plasticrake/tplink-smarthome-api/README.md

 - Stops discovery after `discoveryTimeout`(ms) (if `0`, runs until [#stopDiscovery](#stopDiscovery) is called).
   - If a device does not respond after `offlineTolerance` number of attempts, [event:Client#device-offline](event:Client#device-offline) is emitted.
 - If `deviceTypes` are specified only matching devices are found.
-- If `macAddresses` are specified only matching device with matching MAC addresses are found.
+- If `macAddresses` are specified only devices with matching MAC addresses are found.
+- If `excludeMacAddresses` are specified devices with matching MAC addresses are excluded.
 - If `devices` are specified it will attempt to contact them directly in addition to sending to the broadcast address.
   - `devices` are specified as an array of `[{host, [port: 9999]}]`.